a-memme/school_district_analysis/README.md

 # School District Analysis
 ## Purpose
 Reanalyzing school district data with Python, Pandas and Jupyter Notebook.
-Assessing how the disclusion of a set of ninth grade test scores - those suspected of academic dishonesty that is - will affect the analysis of the particular school in question, as well as the overall analysis of the entire city school district as a whole.
+Assessing how the disclusion of a set of ninth grade test scores - those suspected of academic dishonesty - will affect the analysis of the particular school in question, as well as the overall analysis of the entire city school district as a whole.

 ## Results
 Several areas of the data were affected with the removal of ninth grade math and reading scores from Thomas High School, however, many of these changes were usually quite minor.
 The changes are as follows: